primeroIMS/primero/ansible/README.md

             $ cd ansible
             $ bin/activate

 2. Edit the Ansible inventory file and primero variables.
+Refer to the [TLDR](#markdown-header-tldr) section for more info.

             (venv) $ vim inventory/inventory.yml